anyshake/homepage/docs/frequently-asked-question.md

 - **Independent firmware and DSP pipeline**: Our signal acquisition, filtering, and compensation algorithms are custom designed and not derived from proprietary implementations.
 - **Custom software platform**: AnyShake Observer is a native, cross-platform application designed specifically for this hardware—not based on CAPS, OSOP Wave Server, heli_ewII or other legacy tools.

-While we acknowledge the success of Raspberry Shake in popularizing personal seismographs, **AnyShake Explorer is an independent effort**, aimed at pushing the limits of openness, accuracy, and customization for developers, researchers, and educators.
+While we acknowledge the success of Raspberry Shake in popularizing personal seismographs, **AnyShake Project is an independent effort**, aimed at pushing the limits of openness, accuracy, and customization for developers, researchers, and educators.

 ---

-## Is AnyShake Explorer suitable for commercial use?
+## Is AnyShake Project suitable for commercial use?

 Yes, but please contact us before using the device in a commercial setting.
-AnyShake Explorer is open-source and designed with flexibility in mind, but **commercial applications** (e.g., in industrial monitoring, engineering consultancy, or product integration) may require:
+AnyShake Project is designed with flexibility in mind, but **commercial applications** (e.g., in industrial monitoring, engineering consultancy, or product integration) may require:

 - Licensing clarification
 - Customization or hardware adaptation